 184.108.40.206) Carton box

 Carton is a packing material that is not very recent, since it has been used in various industries for decades.
-But its effectiveness is still making of it a very secure and convenient way to pack almost all types of goods.
-You must privilege inflexible and thick carton for your packing, as it will cover your goods against all constraints applied.
-Without regarding the shape and the volume of your products our teams can handle their package securely, and will only use premium carton to avoid any problems during the freight.
+But its effectiveness is still, making it a very secure and convenient way to pack almost all types of goods.
+You must privilege inflexible and thick cartons for your packing, as they will cover your goods against all constraints applied.
+Without regarding the shape and the volume of your products, our teams can handle their package securely, and will only use premium cartons to avoid any problems during the freight.

 Like cartons, pallets are an industrial classic when it comes to the goods’ conditioning.
 Strong and adherent, great quantities of products can be put on top of it.
-It is also very convenient to handle your goods with pallet truck, thanks to this object.
-In our facilities we can palletize your goods if needed, in case your manufacturer can’t do it.
-We’re having all types and dimension of pallets, to make sure it will be adapted to the goods you’re forwarding.
+It is also very convenient to handle your goods with a pallet truck, thanks to this object.
+In our facilities, we can palletize your goods if needed, in case your manufacturer can’t do it.
+We’re having all types and dimensions of pallets, to make sure they will be adapted to the goods you’re forwarding.

 220.127.116.11) Wooden boxes

-If your items are too voluminous, or requires greater protection than carton and pallet, we can put them in a wooden crate before their transfer.
+If your items are too voluminous or require greater protection than cartons and pallets, we can put them in a wooden crate before their transfer.
 We can place them inside a box or a crate, depending on your goods’ type.
 If your goods must be placed and handled in a particular direction during their transfer, the wooden box will be preferred.
 If your goods aren’t requiring a precise direction, then the crate is more appropriate.
 This process can be perfectly handled by our packing teams.
 They can realize tailored crates adapted to the size and weight of your goods.